Gwendolen (novel)

-Gwendolen (United Kingdom title) a 1989 novel by Nigerian-born writer Buchi Emecheta, also known by its United States title The Family.
+Gwendolen (United Kingdom title) is a 1989 novel by Nigerian-born writer Buchi Emecheta, also known by its United States title The Family.
 It is her tenth novel.

 Plot summary

 Gwendolen, pet name June–June, is a young black Jamaican girl growing up with her maternal grandmother Naomi.
 Her African-ancestry parents Winston and Sonia Brillianton emigrate to England when she is still a child.
 Sonia does not claim her until Gwendolen is 11, paying for her passage to England.

-In Jamaica Gwendolen is sexually abused by a middle-aged neighbour Uncle Johnny.
+In Jamaica, Gwendolen is sexually abused by a middle-aged neighbour Uncle Johnny.
 She tells this secret to her grandmother, who confronts the man and reveals it to the rest of their neighbours, thus bringing shame to Gwendolen.

-In England Gwendolen attends school and helps take care of her two younger brothers, Ronald and Marcus, and their youngest sister, Cheryl.
+In England, Gwendolen attends school and helps take care of her two younger brothers, Ronald and Marcus, and their youngest sister, Cheryl.

-When her mother goes back to Jamaica for an extended visit to attend to her dead grandmother Naomi, Gwendolen was again sexually abused – this time by her father Winston.
+When her mother goes back to Jamaica for an extended visit to attend to her dead grandmother Naomi, Gwendolen is again sexually abused – this time by her father Winston.
 She becomes pregnant; however, it is believed that the baby belongs to Emmanuel, Gwendolen's teenaged Greek boyfriend.
 Gwendolen is institutionalized in a mental hospital after going hysterical, but she tells no one the parentage of her unborn child for fear that her father may be imprisoned.
 Coincidentally, Winston is killed in a work accident.
 After giving birth to a healthy daughter, Gwendolen names her "Iyamide", a Yoruba name meaning "My mother is here".
 Seeing their resemblance, Sonia then realizes her dead husband is the true father of Gwendolen's child.